SuperSocket/SuperSocket.ProtoBuf/README.md

 - Efficient binary serialization and deserialization using Google Protocol Buffers
 - Built-in message type identification and routing
-- Support for strongly-typed message handling
+- Support for strongly-typed message handling with generic APIs
 - Easy integration with existing SuperSocket applications
 - High-performance network communication
+- Multi-platform support including Android, iOS, macOS, and tvOS
+- Compatible with .NET 6.0, 7.0, 8.0, and 9.0

 ## Installation